Benefits of Sprouts

 Nutrition Info and Health Benefits for Bean, Alfalfa, and Broccoli Sprouts

 We prefer to grow and eat these three sprout types.
 Fortunately, they are the most popular, best tasting, and healthiest sprouts to eat.
+All three of these sprouts are considered “zero calorie foods,” which makes then helpful for sustainable weight loss.

 Mung Bean Sprouts Nutrition